GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/gce/high-vm-memory-utilization.md

 Guidance on stopping and changing the machine type can be found here:
 - Changing machine type:
 https://cloud.google.com/compute/docs/instances/changing-machine-type-of-stopped-instance#gcloud
-For deeper analysis of memory issues:

 Additionally, use the Compute Engine observability metrics for an in-depth analysis to pinpoint high-usage processes: https://cloud.google.com/compute/docs/instances/observe-monitor-vms#memory_utilization

-Or connect via the Serial Console if SSH is not available to mitigate the issue. https://cloud.google.com/compute/docs/troubleshooting/troubleshooting-using-serial-console
+Or connect via the Serial Console if SSH is not available to mitigate the issue: https://cloud.google.com/compute/docs/troubleshooting/troubleshooting-using-serial-console

 ### Success Reason